 Cabins onboard

-Some ferries from Stockholm to Tallinn (All Ports) let you book a cabin, so you can relax or get some sleep during your trip to Estonia.
+Some ferries from Stockholm to Tallinn let you book a cabin, so you can relax or get some sleep during your trip to Estonia.
 You’ll find both private and shared options, and on some ferries, pet-friendly cabins are also available.

 • Larger pets use the ship’s kennel; pets under 10 kg may stay in their owner's carrier.